 There are several entrances into the main park including dirt trails that require high clearance vehicles and even four-wheel drive.
 Visitors should study possible routes for their journey in advance to be prepared for any outcome.
 Our online shop features several maps and books to help travelers prepare for their trip.
 Be sure to visit the Joshua Tree National Park's Alerts & Conditions page for the latest information.

-During the busier months of the year when visitation in the park is high (between October through May), it is recommended for visitors to use the East entrance through Twentynine Palms to avoid long waits at the ranger booth.
+During the busier months of the year when visitation in the park is high (between October through May), it is recommended for visitors to use the North entrance through Twentynine Palms to avoid long waits at the ranger booth.
 It is also recommended to stop by the Oasis Visitor Center where travelers can pay park fees in advance before entering the park.

 One of the main gateways into the park, the West entrance sees many visitors during the busy season (between October through May).
 Expect delays or use one of the alternative entrances into the park.
 Visit the Joshua Tree Visitor Center to pay for park fees in advance to help ease any potential congestion and get the latest information on road conditions.